coxandrew/habitat/README.md

     author: Ken Cox
     ---

-The article's photo thumbnail must be a jpg with the same name as the file, e.g.:
+Create a 90x60 jpg thumbnail with the same name as the file, e.g.:

-    2013-10-03-article-title-slug.jpg
+    2013-09-04-screaming-eagles.jpg

 ### Adding news images